 Evaluate . . .
 Eternally!

 Now that you have an organized drawer with established categories, it is your turn to keep it that way.
 Make sure items go back to the proper section, and if a section starts to overflow, do a quick review/sort and remove items that you don’t need.
 It’s amazing how those pen populations keep expanding!

 Below are some before/after photos and my favorite products to keep your drawers organized.
 Happy organizing!

 Custom-Fit Drawer Organizers

 The custom-made acrylic drawer inserts by Organize My Drawer are amazing – and beautiful!
 You design the organizer to fit your drawer to a “t”, with the specific size and quantity of sections your items need.
 It is truly the most elegant solution for organizing your drawer.
-Organize My Drawer will give you $10 off with promo code Organize10 through August 8, 2016.
+For discounts at Organize My Drawer, consider joining their email list, or search for coupon codes online.

 If custom-fit organizers are not in your budget, here are other options:

 I hope these tips and product suggestions inspire you to get your drawers organized.
 Please share your before/after photos with me in the comments section below!